AudiusProject/audius-docker-compose/README.md

 The below is only if using a managed posgres database:

-You will have to replace the db seed job in `audius/discovery-provider/discovery-provider-db-seed-job.yaml` as well.
-Examples are provided.
 In the managed postgres database and set the `temp_file_limit` flag to `2147483647` and run the following SQL command on the destination db.
 ```
 CREATE EXTENSION pg_trgm;